Azure/iot-identity-service/docs/using-est-with-certd.md

 certs = ["test-est-cert"]
 ```

 The keyd configuration file authorizes aziotcs to access the required keys.
+It is required because the sample EST certificate issuance is using X.509-based authentication, which requires access to the corresponding private keys.
+This file would not be required for EST servers that authenticate only based on username and password.

 `/etc/aziot/keyd/config.d/test-est-cert.toml`